nitipat21/Learn-React/README.md

 I extended more function than the course which are
 - changed number on dice to dot by using css
-- add target number to win the game
+- added target number to win the game
-- track roll count
+- added track roll count
-- timer
+- added timer
-- save time record on localstorage
+- added function to save time record on localstorage
-- display previouse time
+- added function to display previouse time
-- display best time
+- added function to display best time